Enabling Trusted AI Workshop 2019 - overview

 4:10 - 4:55 - Panel on "Prospect and challenges of generative models for enabling trust"

-Panelists - Tommi Jaakkola, Prasanna Sattigiri, Philip Isola, Rose Yu, Sebastian Gehrmann,
+Panelists - Tommi Jaakkola, Prasanna Sattigiri, Phillip Isola, Rose Yu, Sebastian Gehrmann,

 Moderator - Hendrik Strobelt and Sam Hoffman.

 4:55 - 5 pm Closing remarks and wrap-up